DadCooksDinner

 Sous Vide Corn on the Cob

-Last year, sous vide corn woke me up again.
-A half hour in a water bath gave me the sweetest, most tender corn on the cob I've ever had.
-The butter is cooked in, and no flavor is lost to boiling water.
+Last year, sous vide corn got me excited again.ย A half hour in a water bath gave me the sweetest, most tender corn on the cob I've ever had.
+The butter is cooked in, and no flavor is lost to boiling water, giving it an intense flavor.
 When corn season ended, I had to outlast the long, cold winter, until fresh corn was available.

 One tip for the recipe: A vacuum sealed bag of corn blows up like a balloon - as the air in the corn heats up, it expands, puffing up the bag.
 The bag needs to stay submerged as much as possible, so weigh down the bag.
 The rack that came with my SousVide Supreme is perfect for this.
 Or I put a dinner plate on top of the bag.
 Don't expect perfect coverage - the bag of corn is going to float to the surface somehow - but do your best.

-Recipe: Sous Vide Buttered Corn on the Cob
+How to Make Sous Vide Corn on the Cob

 Adapted from: Sous Vide Corn, SousVideSupreme.com